 Two key elements make up the Regional Water Supply Scheme - A 'non-build' Water Efficiency Program and a $180 million 'build' Project which includes:

-87km of underground pipeline distribution system linking the Nymboida River to the Reservoirs at South Grafton, the Shannon Creek Storage near Coutts Crossing and Karangi Dam at Coffs Harbour - all completed by late 2006.
+87km of pipeline completed in late 2006, linking the Nymboida River to the Reservoirs at South Grafton, Shannon Creek Dam near Coutts Crossing and Karangi Dam at Coffs Harbour

 Visit Shannon Creek Dam

 Generally, Shannon Creek Dam is open to the public from Thursday – Sunday from 9:00am – 3:00pm.
 The dam will also be open on Public Holidays except Good Friday and Christmas Day.

 However, it is advisable to phone Clarence Valley Council on (02) 6643 0200 prior to embarking on any trip to Shannon Creek Dam to confirm the facility is open on the day you plan to visit, as it may be shut from time to time for operational or public safety reasons, ie. in the event of bushfire.

 Please Note: as the prime function of Shannon Creek Dam is to provide a safe and secure water supply for the Clarence Valley and Coffs Harbour communities, you can assist in protecting our drinking water quality during your visit by abiding by the following rules: